 - If driving to the game, check to see whether you need to pre-book parking at the stadium.

-- Contact the disabled supporters liaison officer or the releavnt Disabled Supporters Association for more information and to meet with other fans.
+- Contact the Disabled Supporters Liaison officer or the relevant Disabled Supporters Association for more information and to meet with other fans.

 🏟️ Are you thinking about attending live football for the first time this weekend?